hausec/ADAPE-Script/README.md

 •	Gather the domain policy

 This script will completely run on it's own, without using the internet at all.
 All the scripts needed are obfuscated powershell and included, so it should bypass most basic AV solutions.
+By default, it will turn off Windows Defender.
+If OpSec worries you (e.g. target has alerts configured around when Defender is turned off), then you can comment it out by putting a '#' before "Set-MpPreference -DisableRealtimeMonitoring $true" on line 34.

 It uses the following modules: